 is an architectural historian, who, in 1996 founded DeroDe3D based in Utrecht (the Netherlands).
 He specialises in the presentation of archaeological discoveries and investigataions of historical buildings through 3D visualisations (see www.derode3d.nl for projects and publications).
 Jan is also an artist by profession and has held exhibitions in Amsterdam, Brussels and Paris.

 received his Dr. phil. from Katholische Universität Eichstätt.
 His research explores the liturgy of the Middle Ages as well as the full range of music cultures that proliferated during the late Middle Ages and early modern period.
-His numerous publications include the international multimedia project Opening the Geese Book launched in 2012, Katerina’s Windows: Donation and Devotion, Art and Music as Heard and Seen by a Birgittine Nun, with Corine Schleif in 2009, Tropen zum Fest der Erscheinung des Herrn in 1996, and Tropen zum Weihnachtskreis in Bamberger Handschriften des 11. bis 15.
+His numerous publications include the international multimedia project Opening the Geese Book launched in 2012, Katerina’s Windows: Donation and Devotion, Art and Music, as Heard and Seen Through the Writings of a Birgittine Nun, with Corine Schleif in 2009, Tropen zum Fest der Erscheinung des Herrn in 1996, and Tropen zum Weihnachtskreis in Bamberger Handschriften des 11. bis 15.
 Jahrhunderts in 1994.
 Volker has produced two audio compact discs: Das Gänsebuch: German Medieval Chant and Der Kardinal Albrecht von Brandenburg: liturgische Festprozessionen am neuen Stift in Halle.

 is professor of art history and teaches medieval and Renaissance art at Arizona State University.
 Her numerous publications include Donatio et Memoria in 1990, Katerina’s Windows, authored with V. Schier in 2009, the multimedia project Opening the Geese Book directed with V. Schier and launched in 2012, a guest-edited special issue of Different Visions in 2008, another of The Senses and Society with R. Newhauser in 2010, and the volume Manuscripts Changing Hands, edited with V. Schier in 2016.
 Corine's work focuses on art as donation, art and memory, art in multisensory contexts, and German art historiography.
 Social concerns involving class, gender and animality inform her research.
+ASU Impact Magazine interviewed her recently about the project.

 Jane Tibbetts Schulenburg